• Skip to main content

 Seaweed salad in wooden bowl on wooden table

 Sea vegetables, dairy products, and seaweed are great sources of iodine.
-Iodine is one of the two important components that help build the thyroid hormones.
+Iodine is one of the two important components that help build thyroid hormones.
 When you consume less iodine, your thyroid may not produce enough hormones.

 4. Foods with zinc